nikospavlopoulos/proudsalespro/README.md

 # ProudSalesPro Blog

 **Personal Blog Project • 2012–2022**
-*A self-hosted **WordPress** blog focused on professional Sales topics, used as a personal branding tool and learning playground for full-stack web publishing, design customization, automation, SEO, and content strategy.*
+*A self-hosted **WordPress** blog focused on professional Sales topics, used as a personal branding tool and learning playground for web publishing, design customization, automation, SEO, and content strategy.*

 > ⚠️ **Note**: This project is no longer maintained.
 The original domain `proudsalespro.gr` expired in 2022.
 An archived version is available via [Wayback Machine](https://proudpro.gr). or by visiting [proudpro.gr](https://proudpro.gr) (it is set up to redirect to the web archive site)